rbalsleyMSFT/FFU/README.md

 - Added code to only show images updated within the number of days set for ImageAgeLimit in the config.ini file.

 **Known Issues**
-- No issues currently known. still needs more validation that all of the config file switches work properly though.
+- No issues currently known. still needs more validation that all of the config file switches work properly with the config.ini file.

 ### **2024.5**